 What values and behaviour do I want to invite the Group Members to embrace as we meet?

-How helpful would a WhatsApp or Facebook Messenger group enhance the group culture?
+How helpful would a WhatsApp or Facebook Messenger group be to enhance the group culture?

-When a group begins to meet the discussion rarely flows freely.
-A Guide who pays attention to the group dynamics, can take a number of simple steps and utilise a few basic skills that will significantly impact the study experience for everyone!
+When a group first begins to meet, the discussion rarely flows freely.
+A Guide who pays attention to the group dynamics can take a number of simple steps and utilise a few basic skills, which will significantly impact the study experience for everyone!

 1. Create a group agreement

-Encourage the group to commit to the values and behaviour underlining the importance of remaining respectful of one anothers views, personalities and preferences.
-This allows you to be proactive, getting ahead of any issues that may arise but also gives you a standard to call everyone back to if things do go off course throughout the weeks you are meeting together.
+Encourage the group to commit to the values and behaviours discussed, underlining the importance of remaining respectful of one another’s views, personalities and preferences.
+This allows you to be proactive, getting ahead of any issues that may arise - but it also gives you a standard to call everyone back to, if things do go off course throughout the weeks you are meeting together.

 2. Identity & quickly address potential distractions